Cerri Site (Purity Building) Redevelopment Project

 City Council Direction, Monday, August 15, 2016:

 After over two hours of public testimony and discussion, on a motion by Councilmember McCaffery, seconded by Councilmember Ziedrich, directed staff to develop a plan that:

 Preserves the façade and a portion of the building

 Includes bathrooms and a kitchen

 Uses an ecologically friendly surface for the parking lot surface

 The motion carried on a unanimous roll call vote.
 (Ayes 5, Noes 0, Absent – None)

 The Council expressed appreciation for all of the public input and committed to making the site work as a permanent home for the Farmers Market.
 As part of this commitment, Council also indicated support for the concept of closing North Street for the Farmers' Market.

-September 2016: The City is current seeking proposals from qualified landscape architect firms to join the project team for final schematic design of the site.
-Staff anticipates that revisions to the schematic design will be complete by the end of 2016 with a final public open house in early 2017 before returning to the Parks and Recreation Commission and City Council.
+Fall 2016: The City retained the services of Andrea Cochran Landscape Architects to join the project team for final schematic design of the site.
+Staff anticipates that revisions to the schematic design will be complete early in 2017 with a final public open house in late January 2017 before returning to the Parks and Recreation Commission and City Council.